SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: intro_to_superoffice_apis       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: intro_to_superoffice_apis
-description: Introducing SuperOffice APIs # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Introducing SuperOffice APIs
-author: Tony Yates             # Your GitHub alias. so.date: 08.12.2015
+author: Tony Yates
+so.date: 08.12.2015
 keywords:
-so.topic: article                # article, howto, reference, concept, guide
+so.topic: article

-# Optional fields.
-Don't forget to remove # if you need a field.
 so.envir: cloud           # cloud or onsite
 so.client: online               # online, web, win, pocket, or mobile
 ---

 # Introducing SuperOffice APIs

 It can sometimes be daunting for people new to SuperOffice programming to know where to begin.
 With several platforms, for both Customer Relationship Management (CRM) and Customer Service (CS), it can be difficult to understand which application programming interface (API) is appropriate for which platform.
-This article explores the different platforms and explains what SuperOffice API are available for each one, as well as provide links to the corresponding API documentation.
+This article explores the different platforms and explains what SuperOffice APIs are available for each one, as well as provides links to the corresponding API documentation.

 ## Internal automation API versus external integration API

 The primary focus of this article is to discuss the APIs that enable external integration with SuperOffice.
 This typically means applications that are compiled into executables and run in their own process.
 However, there are also important internal integration points in SuperOffice that are just as important and are covered briefly.

 Both SuperOffice CRM and SuperOffice Customer Service (CS) support different forms of scripting automation.
-SuperOffice CS, available in both on-site and online, supports scripting automation, and accounts for a majority of CS integrations.
-SuperOffice CRM on the other hand is available as four unique platforms, each of which have their own extensible characteristics:
+SuperOffice CS, available in both on-site and online, supports scripting automation and accounts for a majority of CS integrations.
+SuperOffice CRM on the other hand, is available as four unique platforms, each of which has their own extensible characteristics:

 * Windows client
-* On-site Web client
+* Onsite Web client
-* On-line Web client
+* Online Web client
 * Mobile client: Pocket CRM

 These first three CRM clients support many forms of integration, but the mobile client does not.
 The mobile client does support custom web panels that are configurable on each device, but that is all.
 Because the mobile client does not expose any external integration points, it will not be mentioned any further in this article.